 1. The cloud “as a service” continuum

 As you explore xAAS solutions for your environment you’ll noticed there are many marketing descriptions for Cloud Services.

 As you read through each of the definitions, consider the necessary functions of the solution.
-In most cases, the further outbound of the concentric circles (that is, the Software as a service solution) is going to be the least “hands on”, the least costly, and the least configurable.
+In most cases, the further outbound of the concentric circles (that is, the Software as a service solution) is going to be the least “hands on”, and the least configurable.

 Infrastructure as a Service (IaaS)

-Infrastructure as a Service is the inner circle of the models, the most basic “as a service” model.
+The innermost Infrastructure as a Service model is the most basic “as a service” model.
 IaaS is a solution where the customer is responsible for provisioning storage, networking, processing, and other basic computing components.
-The consumer does not control the underlying cloud infrastructure, but does control the infrastructure.
-The Hosting company controls the data center including physical access to the infrastructure, heating and cooling, insurance, and other infrastructure costs.
-The customer may have control over the internet bandwidth, the CPU cores, and the available memory — artifacts normally associated with “infrastructure”.
+The consumer does not control the underlying physical infrastructure, but does control the technology infrastructure.

 Platform as a Service (PaaS)

 Platform as a Service is a solution where the Customer is controlling the platform from the point of view of the Operating System.
 In PaaS solutions, the Hosting company often provides Platform Deployment Templates.
 For example, a PaaS hosting company may supply templates for Windows 10 or Linux.
 The Customer has full control over, and full responsibility for, maintaining the Operating System and any associated applications.